-Luckily you can avoid all of these issues by spending quality time with your cat every day.
+Luckily you can avoid all these issues by spending quality time with your cat every day.

 They seek companionship above everything else and are best suited for people who spend a lot of time at home or families with more pets.

 These moderately active cats like to sprint and then will take a nap in their beds.
-The Havana Brown needs to be exercised in order to stay in good shape.
+The Havana Brown needs to be exercised to stay in good shape.

-Havana Brown is considered to be a healthy breed.
+Havana Brown is a healthy breed.
 Therefore, they usually don’t suffer from any serious health issues.
 However, some cats can develop certain problems.

 This doesn’t mean that your cat is going to be sick.
 However, it is better to be well-informed about any issues before you bring a new cat home.

 - Upper Respiratory Infections: Cats can catch a cold that is caused by various bacteria and viruses.
 Symptoms include sneezing, sniffling, eye discharge, coughing, and lethargy.
 The treatment depends on the severity of the case and can include rest, meds, or hospitalization.

 - Gingivitis: This is the inflammation of the gums that is the first stage of periodontal disease.
 The symptoms of gingivitis are bad breath, red or swollen gums and presence of the plaque and calculus on surface of the teeth.
 Regular teeth brushing and proper dental care are the best ways to stop the progress of gingivitis.

 The Havana Browns on average live from 9-15 years.